Skip to main content(Press Enter).

 The COVID-19 Coronavirus health crisis is presenting unprecedented challenges that are being felt worldwide and deep in the heart of our communities.
 At Combined Insurance, we have taken steps to protect our employees and their families while working to maintain solid levels of support and service for our customers

 Start of main content

 Cancer is second only to heart disease as the leading cause of death in the U.S., causing 600,000 American deaths annually1

-But the good news is that the overall cancer death rate dropped 25% from 1991 to 2014, and it’s expected that the number of people living beyond a cancer diagnosis will rise to almost 19 million by 2024.3,4
+But the good news is that the overall cancer death rate dropped 25% from 1991 to 2014, and the American Cancer Society recently reported the biggest drop in a single year in cancer deaths from 2016-2017 ever recorded (a 2.2% drop)2 .
+It’s expected that the number of people living beyond a cancer diagnosis will rise to almost 19 million by 2024.3,4

 Advances in medical science have ensured that more people can consider themselves cancer survivors, but that doesn’t mean their finances aren’t taking a painful hit.
 Cancer treatments tend to be very costly and can require that patients miss work—and even lose income.
 And there are also many costs associated with cancer treatment that aren’t covered by major medical insurance.
 That’s where supplemental Cancer insurance can help.

 Cash when it’s needed most

 A popular type of cancer insurance provides a lump sum benefit if a policyholder is diagnosed with or treated for a covered cancer.
 The money received is in addition to any other insurance benefit and can be used at the policyholder’s discretion to help pay for any medical and non-medical expenses.